k4ik/k4ik/README.md

 - Freelance front-end developer
 - Studying to become a full-stack developer
 - Main interest: web and mobile development
-- Currently focused on studying Vue.js and Go (Golang)
+- Currently focused on studying Vue.js and PHP

 ## 🚀 Technologies
 ### Front-end